Author Existence Failure: Neil Peart's death from brain cancer in January 2020 will likely mean the end for any more Rush reunions.

 Channel Hop: The band switched to Atlantic Records from Mercury Records for U.S. and international distribution with Presto.
 In 2011, they switched to Roadrunner Records for the remainder of their career.
 In Canada, they released their debut on Moon Records, which led to their deal with Mercury.
 The band then moved to Anthem, where they stayed until their breakup, though Anthem itself switched distribution several times, from Polydor to Capitol, to Sony, to Universal.

 Creator Breakdown: Neil's late-90s Trauma Conga Line spurred one collectively.
-After the death of Neil's only child and wife, Alex hung up his guitars and didn't even listen to music for about a year, Geddy considered the band more or less dead and also broke away from music (returning in 2000 record his first and only solo effort, My Favourite Headache), and Neil?
-Neil, of course, went off on an epic motorcycle journey that took him from Quebec to Alaska, down the Western side of the U.S., and into Belize before going back up and eventually stopping- for good this time- in Los Angeles.
-He was still hurting pretty badly as of 2001, when Vapor Trails was in production, if the angry, mournful tone of that album is anything to go by.
+After the death of Neil's only child and wife, Alex hung up his guitars and didn't even listen to music for about a year, Geddy considered the band more or less dead and also broke away from music (returning in 2000 to record his only solo effort, My Favourite Headache).
+Neil went off on an epic motorcycle journey that took him from Quebec to Alaska, down the West Coast of the United States, and into Belize before going back up and eventually stopping for good this time in Los Angeles.
+He was still hurting pretty badly as of 2001, when Vapor Trails was in production, if the album's angry, mournful tone is anything to go by.